 Phases of the Project

-They came to love hearing the sound and watching the soothing motion of the water in the 1960s-era fountain there.
-It became obvious that this space is an important aspect of life at SWH.
-However, the car traffic and the hardscape were never meant to accommodate such visitors.
-New plans include safer walkways appropriate for walkers and wheel chairs, a contemporary water feature, additional flower beds, trees and shrubs, and better lighting for evening enjoyment.
-The Tiers of Joy campaign will transform this area into one of beauty, safety and well-being for all.
+The residents love to hear the sound of the water raining down from the tree and watching the soothing motion of the water as it flows into the pool below the tree.
+The walking paths were in use almost from the day the project was completed.
+It is obvious, even to the casual observer, that this space is an important aspect of life at SWH.
+The new plans to include safer walkways appropriate for walkers and wheel chairs, a contemporary water feature, additional flower beds, trees and shrubs, and better lighting for evening enjoyment have been well received by residents, families and staff.
+The Tiers of Joy campaign has transformed this area into one of beauty, safety and well-being for all.

 To complete the campus project, raised flower gardens are planned along the front of the Westview assisted living unit bordering the parking area across from the center circle.